pimlott/rlwrap-jdb/README.md

 rlwrap-jdb is a rearguard effort to make [jdb][jdb] almost usable.
-It uses to [rlwrap][rlwrap] not to add not only command-line editing and history, but (using rlwrap's filter mechanism) handy aliases, command repetition, and breakpoint completion.
+It uses to [rlwrap][rlwrap] not to add not only command-line editing and history, but (using rlwrap's nifty filter mechanism) handy aliases, command repetition, and breakpoint completion.

 [jdb]: http://docs.oracle.com/javase/7/docs/technotes/tools/solaris/jdb.html